danielw97/stardew-access/docs/setup.md

 9. Open the newly-extracted folder once it has finished unzipping.
 You may need to open two folders to get to the contents.
 10. Double-click `install on Windows.bat`.
 11. When the installer asks where you want to add or remove SMAPI, type "2" to enter a custom game path.
-12. enter the custom file path you copied in step 6.CMD allows `Ctrl V` to paste.
+12. enter the custom file path you copied in step 6.
+CMD allows `Ctrl V` to paste.

 **After installing SMAPI:**